focal-lab/focal-website-2/content/positions/drone-pilot/index.md

 The 2-3 person ground-based crew will support project #1 (summarized above), which will constitute approximately the 60% of the field season.
-During the remaining time (project #2), a field assistant will be present for the majority of field days to support the crew leader in safety and equipment management.
+During the remaining time (project #2), a field assistant will be present for the majority of field days to support the Pilot in safety and equipment management.

 Due to the remoteness of the field sites, the incumbent should expect to spend up to 7 consecutive days in the field (see *Work schedule*, below) with frequent relocations of camp (included in work